EGR Valves: What They Do, Symptoms & Cleaning or Replacement Costs

 Bad EGR Valve Symptoms

 There are several tell-tale signs of a faulty EGR valve.
-To complicate things further, a lot of these signs are also indicative of other problems, so it is important to think about all the possibilities before concluding it is the EGR valve.
+To complicate things further, many of these signs also indicate other problems, so it is important to think about all the possibilities before concluding it is the EGR valve.

-Below we’ve outlined some of the most common symptoms, what they look like, and how they might impact the drivability of your vehicle.
+Below we’ve outlined some of the most common signs, what they look like, and how they might impact the drivability of your vehicle.

 Erratic and hesitant idling is an indicator that your EGR valve might be stuck open.
-When this happens, the valve pumps an unnecessarily large amount of exhaust gasses back into the combustion chamber.
+When this happens, the valve pumps an unnecessarily large amount of exhaust gasses back into the engine cylinder.

-As a result, this will decrease the volumetric efficiency of your engine, meaning, the air-fuel mixture won’t burn completely.
+As a result, this will decrease the volumetric efficiency of your engine, meaning, the air-fuel mixture won’t burn completely, which will sap some power.

 Increased Fuel Consumption